Choosing the right tradesperson to fix your chimney or fireplace

 A solid fuel stove installer doesn’t need to be Gas Safe registered himself - I’m not myself.
 But I have a good professional relationship with a really reputable gas engineer who I bring in to sort that aspect of each job when needed.

-If a tradesman tells you they are Gas Safe registered, you can double check for yourself on the official online register.
+If a tradesperson tells you they are Gas Safe registered, you can double check for yourself on the official online register.

 Check whether they offer a free, thorough site survey